Financial Aid Terms and Conditions

 - BUILD

-Students must notify the Office of Financial Aid immediately if financial assistance is received from an outside source (e.g., private scholarships, etc.) which was not previously disclosed to Bethel.
+Students must immediately notify the Office of Financial Aid if financial assistance is received from an outside source (e.g., private scholarships) that was not previously disclosed to Bethel.

-All students must read and comply with financial aid Satisfactory Academic Progress (SAP) policies and must demonstrate satisfactory academic progress as described in Bethel’s SAP Policy.
-Failure to maintain SAP could result in loss of financial aid.
+All students must read and comply with financial aid Satisfactory Academic Progress (SAP) Policy and must demonstrate satisfactory academic progress as described in Bethel’s SAP Policy.
+Failure to maintain SAP may result in loss of financial aid.

 All financial aid funds listed on a student's offer letter must be used solely for educational expenses related to attendance during the academic year.

 Bethel University uses a secure website (my.bethel.edu) to disclose and provide financial aid information to students.
-In addition, Bethel corresponds with students using students’ Bethel email addresses to communicate important financial aid information.
+In addition, Bethel corresponds with students using their Bethel email addresses to communicate important financial aid information.
 By applying for financial aid, students voluntarily consent to participate in electronic transactions related to financial aid.
-Students not wishing to participate in electronic communication must contact the Financial Aid Office in writing to make alternative arrangements.
+Students who do not wish to participate in electronic communication must contact the Office of Financial Aid in writing to make alternative arrangements.